 The first peak in pressing occurred in 2010/11, when Jürgen Klopp won his first Bundesliga title with Dortmund and Thomas Tuchel achieved an outstanding fifth place with Mainz (a club record finish).
 These two teams had by far the highest number of Pressed Sequences that season.
 The next rise in pressing was initiated by new managers coming into the league, including Pep Guardiola in 2013/14 (Bayern Munich), Roger Schmidt in 2014/15 (Bayer Leverkusen) and Ralph Hasenhüttl in 2015/16 (Ingolstadt).
 All three teams recorded the highest number of pressed sequences in their first respective Bundesliga seasons under their new coaches.

 There was a major drop in pressed sequences in 2017/18 – by that time Jürgen Klopp and Pep Guardiola were already in the Premier League and Thomas Tuchel had chosen to take a year off from professional football.
-However following the emergence of new pressing-orientated coaches, including Hansi Flick, the high pressing game has enjoyed another upswing.
-In the current campaign, there are more pressed sequences (27.2) and high turnovers (8.5) occurring per game than at any time since Opta began collecting Bundesliga data in 2004-05.
+However, following the emergence of new pressing-orientated coaches, including Hansi Flick, the high pressing game has enjoyed another upswing.
+In the current campaign, there were more pressed sequences (26.5) and high turnovers (8.5) occurring per game than at any time since Opta began collecting Bundesliga data in 2004-05.

 The same trend is also evident when it comes to the start distance metric.
 Thanks to the work of pressing champions like Jürgen Klopp and now Hansi Flick, the average start distance in the Bundesliga has increased in the last eleven years by over three metres.